maxbalrog/aeromax/README.md

 # aeromax
-Solution to AI hackaton "Geographical coordinated of aerial images"
+Solution to AI hackaton "Linking aerial photographs to the terrain"